Lumbar puncture (spinal tap)

 - The presence of bacteria, fungi or abnormal cells.

-Testing of the CSF may not be necessary if the spinal tap procedure is done only to inject a medication or produce spinal anaesthesia.
+Testing of the CSF may not be necessary if the lumbar puncture procedure is done only to inject a medication or produce spinal anaesthesia.

 What to expect: Preparation for the procedure

 - Many lumbar punctures are done as emergency procedures, such as to help diagnose meningitis.
 In such cases there is no opportunity for specific preparatory instructions for the patient.

 - If the test is routine and has been planned in advance, you may be able to maintain your regular eating schedule without dietary or fluid restrictions beforehand.
 However, there are situations where dietary and fluid restrictions are appropriate in the few hours before the test is carried out.
 Your hospital or outpatient department will issue written instructions if this is the case.

 - Ask your doctor for specific guidelines about discontinuing alcohol use, aspirin products, and anticoagulant medications before the procedure.

 - Tell your doctor if you are allergic to latex or any medications.

 - Make arrangements for transportation, as you should not drive immediately after the test.